TRACK #373:

 I wonder if they weren’t sort of a precursor to full-on Title Tracks, from a time when producers were starting to realize the potential effect a popular song could have in generating interest, but didn’t want to sully their film with something as coarse as a rock and roll song tonally incongruous to the film being marketed.

-However, The Blob was released the year before 3 out of the 4 Promotional Title Tracks I’ve found, so a True Title Track certainly wasn’t unprecedented.
-But The Blob, at present, appears to be a bit of an outlier, as Title Tracks didn’t seem to gain real prominence until the mid 1960’s.
-James Bond films, long known specifically for their Title Tracks, didn’t start that ritual until 1963’s From Russia with Love.
+Moreover, The Blob was released the year before 3 out of the 4 Promotional Title Tracks I’ve found, so a True Title Track was not unprecedented.
+They certainly weren’t the standard issue affair we see in the wake of the James Bond films, long known specifically for their Title Tracks, a ritual that began with 1963’s From Russia with Love.

-The next closest thing is Hush Hush Sweet Charlotte from 6 years later in 1964.
+The next closest horror offering I’ve yet found is Hush Hush Sweet Charlotte from 6 years later in 1964.
 That one’s interesting as it wasn’t technically a Title Track originally, because the movie was shooting under the name What Ever Happened to Cousin Charlotte.
 Bette Davis reportedly disliked the name as it made the film sound far too much like a sequel to What Ever Happened to Baby Jane.
-This song had already been written and recorded though and Bette recommended changing the films title to match.
+This song had already been written and recorded though and Bette recommended changing the film’s title to match.
 Wild!
 The movie naming itself after the original song to instantly turn that song into a Title Track is baller as fuck.
 That’s a powerful ass Title Track.

 But I digress.
 Back to Dr. Terror, cause it’s interesting in its own right.